Maintaining your wooden jungle gym

 There is no effective way of stopping this weathering process altogether, however this damage can be limited through regular maintenance and care of your timber, much like polishing your wooden furniture or painting your window frames and garage doors.

-We recommend an oil based timber paint as a great protection for you wooden structures such as jungle gyms, lapas, awnings, and other timber structures, even doors and window frames.
+We recommend an oil based timber paint as a great protection for your wooden structures such as jungle gyms, lapas, awnings, and other timber structures, even doors and window frames.
 We use a Dulux Woodguard Timber Preservative Exterior paint.

 Varnish is not recommended as it forms a skin and promotes degradation of the timber as it traps moisture, resulting in internal rotting of timber, and is not ideal for application to exterior timber.